Easterok/telegram-onboarding-kit/configuration-guide.md

     // More information in the "Currency Config" section
     currencyConfig: {},

-    // [Optional]. custom pressets configuration
+    // [Optional]. custom presets configuration
-    // More info in the "Custom Pressets" section
+    // More info in the "Custom Presets" section
-    definePressets: {},
+    definePresets: {},
 });
 ```

-# Pressets
+# Presets

 In the `pages` section of your configuration file, you can extend our presets with the following code: